 Emergency situations are rare on the fells, especially if you’ve planned well.
 Pop these in your pack for added security:

 - First aid kit Knowing how to give basic first aid treatment is a useful hill skill.
 Look out for our competitively priced one day courses.

 - Survival bag or group shelter Survival bags for one person are relatively cheap.
 If walking with a group then consider taking a group shelter.

 - Tell someone where you are going and what time you expect to be back.

-- Know the Highway Code.
+- Know the Countryside Code.